amelia-bryant/Data/README.md

 ## Repo Structure

 ### Corridors
 Contains information taken from the impact data provided by SWA to create the upper bound corridors for resultant, x, y, and z linear and rotational acceleration.
+Only resultant were used in the report.

 ### Impacts - Copy